MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts.md

 ```

 ### Configure an application
-When an application is registered, server related attributes are added to the app configuration file.
+When an application is registered, server related attributes are added to its configuration file.
-To change the value of those attributes, run the following command:
+To change the values of these attributes, run the following command:

 ```bash
 mfpdev app config
 ```

-This command will interactively present a list of attributes that can be changed and prompt for the new value of the attribute.
+This command will interactively present a list of attributes that can be changed, and prompt for the new value of the attribute.
-The attributes available will vary for each platform (Android, iOS, Windows).
+The attributes available will vary for each platform (iOS, Android, Windows).

-Available configuratons are:
+Available configurations are:

-* The server and runtime the application will be registered to
+* The server address and runtime the application will be registered to

+    > **Example use case:** in a scenario where the application is required to connect to a DataPower appliance, but the MobileFirst Server address is different than DataPower's:
+    >
+    > 1. Run `mfpdev app register` to register the application in the expected MobileFirst Server address.
+    > 2. Run `mfpdev app config` and change the **server** property's value to match the address of the DataPower appliance.
+    >
+    > The end result is the application registered in the MobileFirst Server, but its **config.xml** configured to connect to the DataPower appliance.

 * Setting a public key for the Direct Update authenticity feature
 * Setting application default language (default is English (en))
 * Whether or not to enable the web resources checksum test